rails/rails/guides/source/asset_pipeline.md

 `importmap-rails` is ideal for Rails applications that:

 - Do not require complex JavaScript features like transpiling or bundling.
-- Use modern JavaScript without relying on tools like [Babel
+- Use modern JavaScript without relying on tools like [Babel](https://babeljs.io/).